4.2 Ask for heartfelt responses not shallow opinions

 They took Sara deeper into her writing.

-But when you ask people for their responses, they step into…
+But when you ask for responses, the odds are good that people will step into…

 A mood of advocacy.

-Sara got very positive responses, but what if the feedback you get is lackluster or disappointing?
+Sara is an happy example of what it’s like when you get positive responses.
+But what if the feedback you get is lackluster or disappointing?

 There are still good reasons for doing a Response Group.

-If the later, then you’re getting real responses from potential readers.
-And you’ll know what to work on to make a better connection with them.
+First, you get real responses from potential readers so you’ll know what to work on to make a better connection with them.

 Second, your friend, the facilitator, will help guide the responses so they’re helpful not hurtful.